toltec-astro/macana_python_plotting/README.md

         obs53701.plot_array('Amplitude')

-    This code is a work-in-progress and will be updated frequently with new methods for different visual representations and changes to improve and usability add the support for TolTEC beammap plotting.
+    This code is a work-in-progress and will be updated frequently with new methods for different visual representations and changes to improve usability and to add the support for TolTEC beammap plotting.